WVUP/IntroductionToProgramming/docs/assignments/FuzzyBytesPetAdoption_Assign_2.md

-# Fuzzy Bytes Pet Adoption - Assignment
+# Fuzzy Bytes Pet Adoption - Module 2 Assignment

 ## Dog Class
 1. Create a class called Dog with the following instance variables and data types (in parentheses):